-If you’re looking for the best cheap cordless vacuum deals, that makes terrific sense to us — we’re fans, too.
+If you’re shopping for the best cordless vacuum deals you can buy today, you’re in the right place.
 The versatility and ease of use of cordless stick vacuums, particularly those found among the Dyson deals we cover regularly, cannot be denied.
-There are so many cordless vacuum sales it can be hard to know if you’re getting the best deal.
+But there are so many cordless vacuum sales it can be hard to know if you’re getting the best deal.
 You’d have to look everywhere, including at every retailer, every day, just to keep an eye on the best offers.
 We’ve taken on some of that burden, scouring many storefronts to compile the best cheap cordless vacuum deals today.
 You’ll find our top picks below!

 Best cordless vacuum deals

 How to choose a cordless vacuum

 When you’re shopping for cordless vacuum deals, you’ll quickly notice that many models have similar features that essentially define the category.
 For example, cordless vacuums run on rechargeable batteries; all models have removeable tubes, cleaning nozzles, and power heads; and most cordless vacuums have clever ways to swivel at the nozzle end to make it much easier than with fixed nozzles to reach into corners, under cupboards, and around furniture.
 When you change the accessories, you change the cleaning capabilities.
 More on this below, but you’ll want to use different components to vacuum a child’s car seat than you use to reach spiderwebs in the ceiling corners of rooms in your home.

 Charging characteristics can vary significantly between cordless vacuum cleaner brands and even among models of the same brand.
 Clever ways to empty the cordless vacuum’s dustbin without getting dirty yourself are another hallmark of cordless stick vacuums.